Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: INTRODUCTION

 \subsubsection{Optimal Control Methods}

-Minimum-time OCPs are typically solved using direct \cite{Rowold2023} or indirect \cite{biral2016notes} methods to jointly optimize path and velocity.
-They are used in offline lap-time minimization with multibody models \cite{Lot2016}, and in online planning with point-mass models for autonomous racing \cite{piccinini2023predictive,Rowold2023,piccinini2025howoptimal}.
-However, even with simplified models, OCPs remain computationally intensive and are not suitable for online evaluation of multiple trajectories in dynamic, non-convex race scenarios with dynamic opponents \cite{Piccinini2024}.
+Minimum-time \acp{OCP} are typically solved using direct \cite{Rowold2023} or indirect \cite{biral2016notes} methods to jointly optimize path and velocity.
+They are used in offline lap-time minimization with multibody models \cite{Lot2016}, and in online planning with point-mass models for autonomous racing \cite{Piccinini2025_ICRA,Rowold2023,piccinini2025howoptimal}.
+However, even with simplified models, \acp{OCP} remain computationally intensive and are not suitable for online evaluation of multiple trajectories in dynamic, non-convex race scenarios\cite{Piccinini2024}.